-It may be the protection of future shareholdings or a future windfall that is the motivating factor, or ensuring that children from a first marriage do not lose out on their inheritance as a result of a divorce.
+It may be the protection of future shareholdings or a future windfall that is the motivating factor, or ensuring that children from a first marriage do not lose out on their inheritance as a result of a divorce or dissolution.

 International couples may also choose to enter into a nuptial agreement.
 They can be commonplace in other legal jurisdictions.